netdata/netdata/docs/export/enable-connector.md

 connector itself.
 We'll walk through the process of enabling the exporting engine itself, followed by two examples using the OpenTSDB and Graphite connectors.

+> When you enable the exporting engine and a connector, the Netdata Agent exports metrics _beginning from the time you
+> restart its process_, not the entire [database of long-term metrics](/docs/store/change-metrics-storage.md).

 Once you understand the process of enabling a connector, you can translate that knowledge to any other connector.

 ## Enable the exporting engine